 If our shareholders approve this Proposal 4 at the Annual Meeting, we will be able to automatically exchange any or all shares of Series B-1 Preferred Stock, other than shares of Series B-1 Preferred Stock issued as a dividend on the Series B Preferred Stock (as set forth below) (the "Series B-1 Dividend"), for Series B-2 Preferred Stock, in which case we will not be required to redeem the shares of Series B-1 Preferred Stock for cash, and the Series B-2 Preferred Stock will be convertible at any time after the Conversion Date, at the option of the holders thereof, into shares of our common stock at a conversion price of \$3.25 per common share.
-If our shareholders approve this Proposal 4 at the Annual Meeting, at any time after the Conversion Date, we may elect to convert any or all outstanding shares of Series B-1 Preferred Stock into shares of our common stock, provided that the conversion of any shares of the Series B Preferred Stock into shares of our common stock would not require ECL to make any material filings with any governmental authority (other than filings required pursuant to the Securities Exchange Act of 1934, as amended) ("Additional Approvals").
+If our shareholders approve this Proposal 4 at the Annual Meeting, at any time after the Conversion Date, we may elect to convert any or all outstanding shares of Series B-1 Preferred Stock into shares of our common stock, provided that the conversion of any shares of the Series B Preferred Stock into shares of our common stock, provided that the conversion of any shares of the Series B Preferred Stock into shares of our common stock.
+The provided that the conversion of any shares of the Series B Preferred Stock into shares of our common stock would not require ECL to make any material filings with any governmental authority (other than filings required pursuant to the Securities Exchange Act of 1934, as amended) ("Additional Approvals").
 If our shareholders approve this Proposal 4 at the Annual Meeting, ECL may elect at any time to exchange any or all shares of Series B-1 Preferred Stock for shares of Series B-2 Preferred Stock.
 If our shareholders approve this Proposal 4 at the Annual Meeting, and if we elect to conduct an additional financing at any time, ECL will be permitted to participate in such financing.
-We intend to use the net proceeds from this offering, together with other available funds, for operating costs, including continuing to conduct our clinical development programs, capital expenditures and working capital needs and for other general corporate purposes, but we do not anticipate receiving any additional proceeds from the conversion of the Series B Preferred Stock.
+We intend to use the net proceeds from this offering, together with other available funds, for operating costs, including continuing to conduct our clinical development programs, capital expenditures and working capital needs and for other general corporate purp